Today’s post is by Amber from FitHealthyBest.

 On the weekends, I try to plan outings with my family during the morning hours to make fasting easier.

 Now that I’ve reached my dieting goals, I don’t always fast on the weekend, but when I was aiming for fat loss, I did make morning activities more of a priority.
-It really helps your fast go by much more quickly!
+It helps your fast go by much more quickly!

 Shift your feeding window later if you like to eat at night.